elementor/elementor/docs/README.md

 A standard Element structure is consisted of the following settings and functions:

-* id
+* ID
 * Name
 * Icon
 * Category
-* List of settings controls (Text / checkboxes / radio buttons etc.)
+* List of setting controls (Text / Select / Color Picker etc.)
 * Preview render function - Written as a Backbone JavaScript template
 * Frontend HTML render function - Written in PHP